TotallyJewishTravel

 Best Shoulder Season Destinations for Kosher Travelers

-Europe: Rome, Spain, and Vienna
+Europe: Rome, Budapest, and Prague

 shoulder season for kosher travelers on the beach.